Ministry of Education (Chile)

-The current Minister of Education, since 11 March 2022, is Marco Antonio Ávila.
+The current Minister of Education, since 16 August 2023, is Nicolás Cataldo.

 History

 The ministry began in 1837 as part of the Ministry of Justice and Religious Instruction.
 In those years the ministry was responsible for overseeing educational institutions such as the Instituto Nacional de Chile and Universidad de Chile.
 Since 1887 it was named Ministry of Justice and Public Instruction.

 The Ministry of Education was separated from the Ministry of Justice in 1927, and became responsible for primary education, secondary education, vocational education, libraries, archives and museums.

 During the government of Eduardo Frei Montalva, the following institutions were created under Ministry of Education: